 Mrs. Cunningham directed a task force to establish Choices Medical Clinic which opened December 6, 1999 and is located in Wichita, Kansas.
 This crisis pregnancy medical clinic is located next door to the largest abortion facility in the Midwest, one which specializes in late term abortions.

-Regional Director, CBR Midwest
+Director, CBR Midwest

 Darius Hardwick is the Regional Director for CBR’s Midwest Operations, based in Columbus, Ohio.
 Darius has been on the CBR staff for more than 7 years, having previously served as the Director of CBR’s Northwest Operations.